 5. What Does Social Media Mean to Me and My Patients?

 Do you know what people are saying about your practice?
-With the rise of social media in eye care, consumers are turning to the internet more than ever to voice their opinions about their experiences with eyecare practices.
+Consumers are turning to the internet more than ever to voice their opinions about their experiences with eyecare practices.
 Having a strong internet presence, and knowing what people are saying about your business, is vital to success.
-Let them talk about you on Yelp, use 4Square to become a destination, let them get to know you on Facebook, and use Twitter to interact and make lots of new connections.
+Let them talk about you on Yelp, use Google Maps reviews to become a destination, let them get to know you on Facebook, and use Twitter to interact and make lots of new connections.

 Insider Tip: Treat social media like an extension of your practice.
 It's all about interacting and engaging.
 You create meaningful relationships when you truly incorporate social media rather than thinking of it as a short-term fad.